GeauxWeisbeck4/andrews-logseq-graph/pages/3 Abstract Data Types.md

 		- Mutable vs immutable values are a common way to classify data types
 		- In JS, objects and arrays are mutable, you can edit them w/out creating new ones.
 Numbers and strings are immutable -> a new, different and distinct value is created when you apply an operation to them
 		- > React Redux is an example of immutability -> if you want to modify state of a React application, you must generate a new state with whatever changes you want.
 Assume you manage state data in immutable way
-		-
+		- Operations categories that apply to an ADT
 			- ### Creators
-			- Fx that produce a new object of a given type, possibly taking some values as arguments -
+				- Fx that produce a new object of a given type, possibly taking some values as arguments.
+Using the date ADT example, a creator could build a new date out of day, month, and year values
+			- ### Observers
+				- Fx that take objects of a given type and produce some values of a different type.
+For date ADT, `getMonth()` ` -